 The Emergency Method

 Sometimes life doesn’t allow for gradual training.
-When you need to get a stubborn cat into a carrier quickly, technique matters more than time.
 Start by placing the carrier upright with the opening facing the ceiling, creating a “drop-in” method that feels less threatening than pushing them through a front door.

 A woman holding up cat with its paws up.